 Essentially the Marketing Plan:

-- sets future goals and provides direction for future marketing efforts that everyone within the organization should understand and support.
+- It sets future goals and provides direction for future marketing efforts that everyone within the organization should understand and support.

 The Marketing Plan is generally undertaken for one of the following reasons: